Easy Guidelines for a Long-lasting Ford Fender

 There are two types of parts available for Ford vehicle repairs—OEM and OE replacement parts.

 OEM or Original Equipment Manufacturer parts are components that were made by either Motorcraft or any of Ford’s official third-party parts manufacturers.
-These fenders are typically sold at Ford dealerships and authorized retailers.
-Compared to OE replacement parts, these fenders may have limited availability and higher prices because they carry the Ford brand.
+These Ford fenders are typically sold at Ford dealerships and authorized retailers.
+Compared to OE replacement parts, these Ford fenders may have limited availability and higher prices because they carry the Ford brand.

 OE Replacement or aftermarket parts are vehicle components manufactured by any other company that is not affiliated with Ford.
-Because they do not have to license the Ford brand, these manufacturers can make their own version of OEM fenders and offer them to vehicle owners who aren’t particularly brand-conscious at lower prices.
+Because they do not have to license the Ford brand, these manufacturers can make their own version of OEM Ford fenders and offer them to vehicle owners who aren’t particularly brand-conscious at lower prices.

 There are plenty of aftermarket brands that offer options for the same parts—this is a win for customers because competition drives them to raise product quality and ship items faster while keeping prices low.